Agency Papers

 Foundation

-Two documents.
+Three documents.
 The first argues why behavioral governance alone cannot scale — and what architecture must replace it.
-The second specifies what valid implementation requires.
+The second maps empirical claims to documented research.
+The constitutional specification — what valid implementation requires — follows in the section below.

 The Agency Paradox: